🔥Best Indian restaurants in London🔥

 Gunpowder

 Husband and wife team Harneet and Devina Baweja opened this spot back in November 2015 with the help of Mumbai-born head chef Nirmal Save, formerly of Tamarind and Zaika.
-Nearly three years on and there’s no stopping them: not only did the team launch a cookbook earlier this year but Gunpowder was recognised by Michelin with a Bib Gourmand in 2018, which it retained at the 2019 awards.
+Nearly three years on and there’s no stopping them: the team has launched a cookbook, the Spitalfields restaurant was recognised by Michelin with a Bib Gourmand in 2018, and it now boasts a second site near Tower Bridge.
 The the menu offers rich, well-executed, belt-loosening plates that will leave you feeling wholly satisfied and wanting to do it over again.
 Standout dishes include the charred lamb chops and the chettinad pulled duck.

 Jamavar

-Mayfair’s Jamavar is another that proves that Indian fine dining in the capital is fiercely good.
-Much like its contemporaries, the venue has a colonial gentlemen’s club feel to it and offers delicately-spiced plates that pack a punch.
-Highlights include the juicy scallops Bhel with a tamarind and date chutney and the slow cooked Jamavar dal with black lentils.
-Familiar favourites can be found on the menu too, like the moreish old Delhi butter chicken.
+Jamavar is another that proves that Indian fine dining in the capital is fiercely good.
+Much like its Mayfair contemporaries, the venue has a colonial gentlemen’s club feel to it and offers delicately-spiced plates that pack a punch.
+Highlights include the juicy scallops bhel with a tamarind and date chutney and the slow cooked Jamavar dal with black lentils.
+Familiar favourites can be found on the menu too, like the moreish old Delhi butter chicken curry.

 Chakra